Warehouse planning - consulting from our warehouse planners

-If you want to set up a new warehouse or optimize an existing one, it is best to contact us.
-We at Bross & Partner have been providing our customers with our expertise in the planning of warehouses, especially high-bay warehouses according to VDI 3656, for many years.
+For many years, we at Bross & Partner have been providing our clients with our expertise in the planning and consulting of warehouses, especially high-bay warehouses according to VDI 3656.
 So that you too are on the right path to professional warehouse planning.

 Your contact person

 Read more about our innovative warehouse planning procedure below.